Textbooks

 The format of the course is mainly a seminar style.
 It will contain lectures by the instructor, paper discussion seminars by students, and presentations of group projects.
 Students will be evaluated by the quality of their in-class participation, assignments, paper presentations, and class projects.

 This course consists of a mixture of individual and group work.
 Students will work individually or in pairs to complete a term-long class project.
-In addition, students will work individually on a set of experimental design exercises, weekly paper readings and reviews, as well as a seminar of paper presentation and discussion.
+In addition, students will work on a concrete experimental design exercise, weekly paper readings and reviews, as well as a seminar of paper presentation and discussion.
 The philosophy of this seminar based course is learning by doing and learning together.

 The grading components of the course include: